tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 Figure 48 – The Message Path

-For example, suppose the user clicks a button in a main stack, causing LiveCode to send a **mouseUp** message to the button.
+For example, suppose the user clicks a button in a main stack, causing the engine to send a **mouseUp** message to the button.
 If the button's script does not contain a handler for the **mouseUp** message, the message is passed along to the card the button is on.
 If the card's script contains a **mouseUp** handler, the handler is executed.
 But if